Mister7F/locky/extension/readme.md

 # Web Extension
 Web Extension to automatically fill the form.

-The 2FA (TOTP) code is copied if the clipboard after login on the website.
+The 2FA (TOTP) code is copied in the clipboard after login on the website.

 > https://youtu.be/Iayjx8GReKw